TypeError441/chime/README.md

-# chimeweb
+# chimetools
-Main repository for chimeweb
+Main repository for chimetools